 Smirnov: A buyer needs to have the product in front of them to really identify its value.
 At Muzeum, we send out a fully insured package to interested sellers so items are picked up and delivered securely.

-We analyze the items right in front of the customer via tech platforms such as Zoom, Skype or WhatsApp, whatever the > customer is most comfortable with.
-We make an offer and if the customer accepts it, the money will be sent immediately. > If the customer declines the offer, the products will be sent back immediately with no charge to them. > > As we can see from Smirnov’s expertise, a trusted gold buyer such as Muzeum can give people a fair deal on what they > bring into the office, whether in person or via delivery. > > To add to Smirnov’s point about transparency, Muzeum’s Daniel Ilmer also told us recently:
+We analyze the items right in front of the customer via tech platforms such as Zoom, Skype or WhatsApp, whatever the customer is most comfortable with.
+We make an offer and if the customer accepts it, the money will be sent immediately.
+If the customer declines the offer, the products will be sent back immediately with no charge to them.

+As we can see from Smirnov’s expertise, a trusted gold buyer such as Muzeum will give people a fair deal on what they bring into the store, whether in person or via delivery.

+To add to Smirnov’s point about transparency, Muzeum’s Daniel Ilmer also told us recently:

 Another customer we often see if someone who has gold jewellery items laying around the house, whether broken or intact.
 They are often shocked by the actual value of what they bring to us.
 That’s why we decided to advertise our prices on our website in order to be as transparent as possible.